§ DID Traits 1.1.0 Editor’s Draft

 § Comparison of DID Methods

-Trait did:cheqd did:iden3 did:key did:peer did:web did:webvh
+Trait did:cheqd did:ethr did:hedera did:iden3 did:key did:peer did:web did:webplus did:webs did:webvh

-Updateable Service Endpoints
+Service Endpoints can be updated

 Transactional Fees